-While self-supervised methods offer similarity search~\citep{stein,AstroCLip,hayat2021}, they retrieve the most visually similar images to the query image, rather than all images containing a desired feature, making them inadequate for targeted searches.
+While self-supervised methods offer similarity search~\citep{stein,AstroCLip,hayat2021}, they retrieve the most visually similar images to the query image, rather than all images containing a desired feature, rendering them insufficient for targeted searches.
 An effective semantic search engine would require informative captions that capture the physical phenomena present in galaxy images.
-VLMs demonstrate promising capabilities for this task, having been pretrained on extensive corpora that include research papers, observational annotations, and online discourse about galaxy images.
+VLMs demonstrate promising capabilities for this task, having been pretrained on billions of image-text pairs scraped from the web~\citep{schuhmann2022laion5bopenlargescaledataset}, which likely include research figures, observational annotations, and public discourse about galaxy images.
 This allows them to describe a broad range of observable phenomena rather than the predefined categories derived from volunteer labeling campaigns typically used for supervised training.
 Our objective is to evaluate whether VLM-generated descriptions possess sufficient accuracy and information content to serve as training data for a contrastive learning framework.
-To enable efficient semantic search at scale, we train a CLIP-based model that aligns image representations from AION~\citep{2025aion1}, an astronomy multimodal foundation model, with these VLM-generated descriptions.
-With the flexibility provided by AION and VLM descriptions, this approach provides scalable semantic search extensible to any future telescopes.
+To enable efficient semantic search at scale, we train a CLIP-based model that aligns image representations from AION~\citep{2025aion1}, an astronomy foundation model, with VLM-generated descriptions.
+With the flexibility provided by AION and VLM descriptions, this approach provides scalable semantic search extensible to future telescopes.